eciggaar/chatbot-lab/README.md

 [![Deploy to Bluemix](https://deployment-tracker.mybluemix.net/stats/a3a41102a5d277cce1b65b7b1dc018e8/button.svg)](https://bluemix.net/deploy?repository=https://github.com/eciggaar/botmaster-watsonconversation-socketio.git)

-In the **Delivery Pipline** section, choose the `United Kingdom` as region and select the space where you deployed your Watson Conversation service to (most likely `dev`).
+In the **Delivery Pipline** section, choose the `United Kingdom (Production)` as region and select the space where you deployed your Watson Conversation service to (most likely `dev`).

 ![Select region][17]

 Click **Deploy** to start the deployment.
-You can track the deployment by clicking the Delivery Pipeline tile in the toolchain.
+You can check the deployment by clicking the Delivery Pipeline tile in the toolchain.

 ![Select delivery pipeline][18]